Larry Householder: 2017–2021

 When incumbent state Representative Bill Hayes ran for Licking County prosecutor in 2016, Householder ran for his old seat, renamed District 72 after redistricting.
 Householder defeated Cliff N. Biggers in the Republican primary with almost 64% of the vote.
 He won the general election against Democrat John Carlisle with 72% of the vote.
 A former Speaker, Householder became a freshman legislator along with former President of the Ohio Senate Keith Faber.
 On January 7, 2019, a bipartisan majority of legislators elected him to serve again as speaker of the Ohio House.

 Library programming controversy

 In May 2019, Householder criticized the Ohio Library Council and the Newark Library in Licking County for providing an event for teens in the LGBTQ community at the taxpayers' expense.
 In response, the Newark Ohio Pride Coalition issued a formal statement noting that their organization paid for the event with a non-governmental grant.
 Later that evening, the Newark Library canceled the event.
 The Newark Ohio Pride Coalition found a new location for it.

-After his arrest for racketeering in 2020, the event organizers publicly asked Householder to reflect upon his own advice about being a good steward of public money.